Audit and Compliance Committee Charter

 - Resolve any differences between management and the state auditors regarding financial reporting.

-- Consider the effectiveness of the University’s internal control system, including information technology security and control.
+- Provide oversight of the University’s internal control structure and management practices by considering the effectiveness of the University’s internal control system, including information technology security and control.

 - Understand the scope of internal and external auditors’ review of internal controls over financial reporting.